adastramarketing/.github/CONTRIBUTING.md

-# Contributing to Ad Astra
+# Contributing to Ad Adastra

 Thanks for your interest in contributing!